 The best time to buy this Darwin is just before market close on Friday (the week's moves have completed) or on Monday morning GMT (the week's moves are just starting).

 You need to trust the Darwin reasonably.
 I have given an idea of the type of drawdown that can be expected on extreme conditions above..
 Buying and quickly selling on 3-5% falls is a way to lose your money unnecessarily, which is sad.
 If the low D-score means you can't trust the Darwin in minor drawdown, please check again in a year's time or whenever you are comfortable.

 After 6 months of local activity, this Darwin remains one of the only three that has a score of 9 and above in the metrics RS, RA, MC, LA and PF (thanks to @JJENSLOPFAM for pointing it out).
 That should give you as an investor a bit more rest of mind right?
 If not, please wait until you can trust the Darwin better and save your money.

-Finally, from other threads, I can see that darwin updates for most traders are about changes to the strategy, answering questions and explanation of trade situations.
-I am going to follow that pattern as well so an update will only happen if I have any meaningful changes to talk about since most people can follow returns or new achievements on the Darwin page.
+Finally, from other threads, I can see that darwin updates for most traders are about changes to the strategy, answering questions, explanation of trade situations and termly updates.
+I am going to follow that pattern as well so an update will only happen termly or if I have any meaningful changes to talk about since most people can follow returns or new achievements on the Darwin page.
 I will, however, be on hand to answer any questions.